Why the Meta Headset La Jolla AR/VR Was Canceled?

 Why Meta Canceled the La Jolla Headset

-Meta’s decision to cancel the La Jolla headset comes after significant internal deliberation and analysis of market trends.
+Meta’s decision to cancel the La Jolla AR/VR headset comes after significant internal deliberation and analysis of market trends.
 The project was well underway, with development beginning in November.
 However, several factors contributed to the company’s decision to halt production:

 1. High Production Costs: The La Jolla headset was designed to use MicroOLED displays, which are known for their superior quality but come with a hefty price tag.
 Meta aimed to keep the cost of the headset under $1,000, a challenging goal given the expensive components involved.